 - Pelvis

-Pain in these areas can indicate various problems with the prostate.
-It can also be a sign of prostate cancer.
+Pain in these areas may be associated with various prostate issues, including the possibility of prostate cancer.
+Consult a healthcare professional for a proper evaluation.
 Prostate cancer screening is essential in such a scenario.
 Cancer screening helps to ensure this type of disease is diagnosed early.

 What Is A Digital Rectal Exam?